Providing support, education and connection to students, faculty and staff caring for children from birth to age five.

 To see a map of where the Nursing Mothers’ Lounges are located on campus, click here!

-The Lactation Support Initiative is always looking for additional space to convert to Nursing Mothers’ Lounges on campus in order to offer even more convenience and support to mothers at the university.
+The Parent and Kinship Care Network is always looking for additional space to convert to Nursing Mothers’ Lounges on campus in order to offer even more convenience and support to those nursing at the university.
 If you have space in your building that is 4 feet by 6 feet in dimension or larger that you would consider using as a nursing mother's lounge, please contact us!
 We can work with your department to create a comfortable, private space for your staff and students to pump at work!

 Online Educational Resources